 The goal of the Andes-Amazon Initiative is to ensure the long-term ecological integrity and climatic function of the Amazon basin.
-According to current estimates, achieving that goal will require that at least 70 percent of historic forest cover remains intact.
+Achieving that goal will require that at least 70 percent of historic forest cover remains intact.

-The foundation began supporting biodiversity and forest conservation in the Amazon basin in 2001, and launched the Andes-Amazon Initiative in 2003.
-Funding for the Andes-Amazon Initiative is currently authorized through 2021.
+The foundation began supporting biodiversity and forest conservation in the Amazon basin in 2001 and launched the Andes-Amazon Initiative in 2003.
+Funding for the Andes-Amazon Initiative is authorized through 2031.

-From the beginning, the majority of our projects have focused on the creation and effective management of indigenous lands and protected areas, with supporting strategies centered on capacity building, science and public policy.
+Historically, most of our grants have supported work focused on the creation and effective management of Indigenous lands and protected areas, with supporting strategies centered on capacity building, science and public policy.
 We have also tested other complementary approaches:

-- Support for clean commodity supply chains in forestry and cattle ranching — the primary drivers of deforestation and forest degradation in the Brazilian Amazon (this effort informed the creation of our Forests and Agricultural Markets Initiative)
+- Support for clean commodity supply chains in forestry and cattle ranching — the primary drivers of deforestation and forest degradation in the Brazilian Amazon. (this effort informed the creation of our Conservation and Markets Initiative.

 - Integrated land use planning and governance in the Andean Amazon, particularly in Peru, Ecuador, and Colombia.

 - Strategies to reduce or mitigate the impact of infrastructure development.

 - The advancement of REDD frameworks to increase the value of standing forest.